Why is expressive and receptive language development important?

-TherapyWorks has built a unique and extensive network of highly specialized, experienced pediatric therapists that would not otherwise be available to treat privately.
-How did we do this?
-We created a flexible job option for our therapists.
-With the rise of the “gig economy” in the US, we realized that bringing this work option to the pediatric therapy world would give our clients access to highly specialized therapists that would not otherwise have the opportunity to treat private clients.
 TherapyWorks has built a large network of therapists with a variety of backgrounds, all of whom hold a masters or doctorate degree in their field and have significant experience working with expressive and receptive language delays and disorders.
 Our extensive talent pool enables us to thoughtfully match each child with a therapist that has the right training and experience based on that child’s specific needs.
 The result is effective, successful therapy.